Study Abroad Grant

 The form will ask you to provide the name, title, and email address of a faculty member who will fill out a recommendation form for you.

 - Request the recommendation from a U of A faculty member only.
+In addition to full faculty, this can include instructors, lecturers, clinical professors, and visiting professors.

 - Professors who know you well from the classroom will provide the best references.